Rajat5991/2-bit-Counter-for-branch-prediction/README.md

  Paper Link: https://dl.acm.org/doi/pdf/10.1145/146628.139709

+#  System Requirement

+Linux operating system is required in order to use the zsim.
+Do not use Cygwin, Mac OS X is not supported.

 # Environemnt setup

 Everytime you want to build or run zsim, you need to setup the environment variables first.